-Mastering how to make pastry cream spreads more potential for you to make a variety of desserts; such as fraisier, cream puff, eclairs, fruit tart, custard pie, etc!
+Mastering how to make pastry cream spreads more potential for you to make a variety of desserts, such as cream puffs, eclairs, fruit tarts, custard pies, fraisier cake, Boston cream pie, etc. If I need to pick 10 recipes for beginners, I will definitely include this one.
+It's that important!

 📌 What's In Pastry Cream?